balxor/dtrust/research/llm-refusal-boundaries.md

 # Systematic Measurement of Code-Generation Safeguards in Web-Deployed Large Language Models

-**Author**: Kenshin Himura, Security Researcher, DTrust.
+**Author**: Kenshin Himura

 ## Abstract

 Large Language Models deployed through web interfaces see increasing use for code generation.
 Published jailbreak studies focus on API endpoints, leaving the safety mechanisms of consumer-facing web products unmeasured.
 This paper presents a systematic measurement framework with three components: a taxonomy of 9 bypass strategies and 6 exploit categories, a 48-test evaluation matrix and a 5-class response classification system.
 We deploy this framework against Claude (Anthropic) via its web interface.

 Results show 29% of exploit-generation prompts produced functional code, with highly asymmetric protection: network exploits and malware blocked at 100%, cryptographic attack tools and reconnaissance utilities bypassing safeguards at 75-88% success rates.
 We map these findings to MITRE ATLAS, proposing three new techniques (AML.P0100-AML.P0102) to address identified coverage gaps.

 The gap between published predictions (65% bypass) and real web outcomes (29% bypass) demonstrates that web-deployed LLMs exhibit differential vulnerability patterns, with implications for AI security measurement and threat modeling.

 **Keywords**: LLM safety, jailbreak, prompt injection, refusal boundaries, MITRE ATLAS, AI security measurement

 ## 1. Introduction

 LLMs have become standard coding assistants.
 Platforms such as GitHub Copilot, Cursor and Claude Code integrate LLMs directly into development workflows.
-Millions of users interact with web interfaces at claude.ai and chatgpt.com for code generation tasks daily [1, 2].
-These systems undergo extensive safety training designed to prevent generation of malicious code and exploits [3, 4].
+Millions of users interact with web interfaces at claude.ai and chatgpt.com for code generation tasks daily.
+These systems undergo extensive safety training designed to prevent generation of malicious code and exploits (Bai et al., 2022; Anthropic, 2025).

 Published research demonstrates that LLM safety guardrails can be circumvented through crafted prompts - a class of attacks labeled prompt injection or jailbreaking [5, 6, 7, 8].
 Role-playing and chain-of-thought exploitation induce LLMs to violate content policies.
 The majority of this research targets API endpoints, which may employ safety mechanisms distinct from the consumer-facing web interfaces used by millions of daily users.